redis/redis-doc/commands/command.md

    ...
 ```

 Some Redis commands have no predetermined key locations.
-For those commands,
-flag `movablekeys` is added to the command flags @array-reply.
-Your Redis
+For those commands, the `movablekeys` flag is added to the command flags @array-reply,
+which denotes that the (`firstkey`, `lastkey`, `keystep`) fields are insufficient to find all the keys,
-Cluster client needs to parse commands marked `movablekeys` to locate all relevant key positions.
+and Cluster clients needs to user other measures which are described below to locate them.

-Partial list of commands currently requiring key location parsing:
+Here are a few examples of commands that are marked with `movablekeys`:
   - `SORT` - optional `STORE` key, optional `BY` weights, optional `GET` keys
   - `ZUNION` -  keys stop after `numkeys` count arguments
   - `ZUNIONSTORE` -  keys stop after `numkeys` count arguments